kivy/python-for-android/doc/source/buildoptions.rst

 ``webviewjni`` recipe in your ``--requirements``.

-The webview bootstrap gui is, per the name, a WebView displaying a webpage, but this page is hosted on the device with Python.
-For instance, your Python code can start a webserver with a Flask application, and your app will display and allow the user to navigate this website.
+The webview bootstrap gui is, per the name, a WebView displaying a webpage, but this page is hosted on the device via a Python webserver.
+For instance, your Python code can start a Flask application, and your app will display and allow the user to navigate this website.